jonathanjstewart/quizapp/README.md

 # Running this application with Node JS

 I've setup a Node JS server to run the application.
 The server file is named "server.js".

+To get the Node JS server running properly, you'll need to create the build using `ng build --prod`.
-You'll have to install the node express module using `npm install --save express` to get the NodeJS server working.
+After that, you'll have to install the node express module using `npm install --save express` to get the NodeJS server working.
 You can then run the application using `node server.js`

 Otherwise, you can use `ng serve` to run the application.